 If you have any questions/concerns, my team and I are standing by to assist.
 Please don’t hesitate to contact the 21 FSS Military Personnel Section, 719-556-0008.

 We apologize for the inconvenience this has caused.
 Thank you for your patience as we work with our DMDC technicians to resolve this issue ASAP.

 MPF HOURS – Military Personnel, 719-556-0008

 In an effort to better serve our customers and respect their time, we have research and been approved for a more optimal MPF Service Hours construct.
-Effective Monday, March 19, our hours will be 7:30 a.m.-3:30 p.m.
+Our hours are now 7:30 a.m.-3:30 p.m.
 Mondays through Fridays by appointment only; closed by noon every third Thursday.

 - For ONLINE Appointments: Please sign up through RAPIDs Appointment Scheduler (select Peterson AFB):

 - Visit: https://rapids-appointments.dmdc.osd.mil/appointment/default.aspx (Copy and paste this Web address into your Web browser.)

 - Select the Peterson AFB MPF Location: 135 Dover St., Bldg 350

 - Find a date with available times (highlighted in green).

 - For SAME-DAY Appointments: There will be a set number of Same-Day Appointments available on given day and will be allocated on a “First Come, First Serve” basis.
 Customers can arrive at 7:15 a.m. to sign up for Same-Day Appointments and return at their designated appointment time.